Y3LL0WZ3R-Coding/graphly/README.md

-# graphly
+# Graphly
 Graphly is a FOSS graphing calculator, designed to help students.
+It incorporates some of the ground-breaking features.